Or: Why there’s nothing wrong with listening to Romance audiobooks…

 Is this true?
 Are romance audiobooks the empty calories of reading?
 Does listening to them have no positive effect on you?
 Is it just a waste of your time and brain cells?
 And does science have any opinion on this?

 Why is the one genre that is almost entirely comprised of female authors writing for female readers and gay authors writing for gay men the one that is marginalized like no other?
-Not just by men, mind you, but by women, too.
+Not just by men, mind you, but by women, too, who think that something that’s so female just can’t be as good as the things most men like.

 Romance is hopeful

-A poll in a big romance audiobook group on Facebook (4) showed that, first and foremost, women like Romance because, unlike most other genres, it lifts their mood.
+A poll in a big romance audiobooks group on Facebook (4) showed that, first and foremost, women like romance because, unlike most other genres, it lifts their mood.
 This is also beautifully described by Kristina Adams in Why I love Writing Romance (incidentally in regard to a Nicholas Sparks movie).

 Read anything, just read!